 During the winter and summer, crappie often move to deeper water along vertical structure such as pilings or dams.
 If you’re targeting crappie during these seasons: fish deep, use different baits and colors to entice the fish, and troll the water.

-Four of Oregon’s best places to go crappie fishing are: Brownlee Reservoir, Prineville Reservoir, Henry Hagg Lake, and the Freeway Ponds.
-(Put this in block quote)
+Four of the best places in Oregon to go crappie fishing are: Brownlee Reservoir, Prineville Reservoir, Henry Hagg Lake and the Freeway Ponds.

 The hardest part of crappie fishing is finding schools of fish.
 One good technique is to change how deep you’re fishing until you find the depth where the fish are.